 The original text and drawings were typed and scored with a metal stylus onto a wax covered tissue paper stencil.
 The broken surface of the master sheet allowed ink to penetrate and be transferred on to the paper using a rotating inked drum.
-This solution was immediate and low cost because it enabled a low number of copies to be produced without the need for professional printing.
+This solution was immediate and low cost because it enabled a low number of copies to be produces without the need for professional printing.

 If you have any photos, printed materials, and other information to add to the history of the Bell Radio-Television Corp. story please help me to expand the content on this website.
 I have used some photos from other websites in order to make a more complete record.
 If I have used any of your copyrighted photos or other material please let me know so I can get clearance and/or include your name.